 Governor’s Palace and Maritime and Historical Museum

-The museum is a neoclassical palace that has been established in 1876, and in 1955 the museum became the Hungarian Governor’s Palace for Lajos Batthyány, the first prime minister of Hungary.
+The museum is a neoclassical palace that was established in 1876, and in 1955 the museum became the Hungarian Governor’s Palace for Lajos Batthyány, the first prime minister of Hungary.

 The structure was designed by an architect from Budapest, Alajos Hauszmann.
 Today, the museum highlights the display of old model ships ranging from nautical equipment.
-It also houses a selection of archaeological artifacts from prehistoric times to the Middle Ages.
+It also houses various archaeological artifacts from prehistoric times to the Middle Ages.